PrefectHQ/prefect/docs/core/concepts/persistence.md

 ## Persisting Output

 Oftentimes it is useful to persist your task's data in an external location.
 You could always write this logic directly into the `Task` itself, but this can sometimes make testing difficult.
-Prefect offers a notion of task "checkpointing" that ensures that every time a task is successfully run, its return value is written to persistant storage based on the configuration in a [Result](results.md) object for the task.
+Prefect offers a notion of task "checkpointing" that ensures that every time a task is successfully run, its return value is written to persistent storage based on the configuration in a [Result](results.md) object for the task.
 To configure your tasks for checkpointing, provide a `Result` matching the storage backend you want to the task's `result` kwarg and set `checkpoint=True` at task initialization:

 ```python
 from prefect.engine.results import LocalResult